ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     :definition: ((psa_key_usage_t)0x00000100)

     .. summary::
-        Permission to encrypt a message with the key.
+        Permission to encrypt a message, or perform key encapsulation, with the key.

-    This flag is required to use the key in a symmetric encryption operation, in an AEAD encryption-and-authentication operation, or in an asymmetric encryption operation.
+    This flag is required to use the key in a symmetric encryption operation, in an AEAD encryption-and-authentication operation, in an asymmetric encryption operation, or in a key-encapsulation operation.
 The flag must be present on keys used with the following APIs:

     *   `psa_cipher_encrypt()`
     *   `psa_cipher_encrypt_setup()`
     *   `psa_aead_encrypt()`
     *   `psa_aead_encrypt_setup()`
     *   `psa_asymmetric_encrypt()`
+    *   `psa_encapsulate()`

     For a key pair, this concerns the public key.